ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 As you enter the world of containers and Kubernetes, you will discover new resources and terminologies.

+ToDo: Add somewhere content here **containers VS VM's**

 A Kubernetes cluster manages a collection of worker nodes, and a worker nodes is just a collection of VM's or physical machines.
 Inside that worker nodes you would then have a pod that has the Docker container image of your application.
 You as a developer will focus on your application and not so much worker nodes.
-To add to this, there is one more thing in which you need to understand, and that's Kubernetes Deployments.
 Kubernetes Deployments handles the creation of the pods and inserting the docker images inside the pod for you, but not only that, Kubernetes Deployments do more than just that for you.

 - The Deployment instructs Kubernetes how to create and update instances of your application pods.
 This provides a self-healing mechanism to address machine failure or maintenance.
 In the VM based application world, installation scripts would often be used to start the applications, but sometimes recovery from machine failures not even counted and handled.
 Now, Kubernetes in the other hand offers a much better solution to this because of the way Kubernetes works.
 This is by having a Deployment to create your application instances and keeping them running across Nodes, it makes sure that your pods are running at all times and if one pod failed then it will create another one.
 Kubernetes does that with the ReplicationController.
 - A *ReplicationController* ensures that a specified number of pod replicas are running at any one time.
 In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available. so this means If there are too many pods, the ReplicationController terminates the extra pods.
 If there are too few, the ReplicationController starts more pods.